JUAS-tutorials/xsuite-installation/README.md

     - Accept the license agreement
     - Change the installation directory if you want, or keep the default
     - At the end of installation, say `yes` to the automatic initialization of the shell with conda
+- Close the terminal and reopen it to make the change effective

 ### 2. Create a dedicated conda environment